-There are a lot of factors that can affect this but, on average, the liver can process 1 ounce of alcohol every hour, and it can be detected in the blood for several hours, and in the urine for several days.
+How long it takes the liver to process alcohol can vary.
+On average, the liver can process 1 ounce of alcohol every hour.
+It may be possible to detect it in the blood for several hours, and in the urine for several days.

 The following is information on how the body processes alcohol and the different factors that can affect that process.

 Fast facts on how long alcohol stays in your system:

 - Alcohol enters the bloodstream through the stomach.

 - In general, the liver can process up to an ounce of alcohol every hour.

 - The effects of alcohol come from its presence in the blood and body tissues.

 - Alcohol can be detected in the blood, urine and even on the breath.

 Around 20 percent of the alcohol a person drinks is absorbed rapidly into the bloodstream through the stomach.
 A further 80 percent approximately is absorbed by the small intestines.